Removal of interloper contamination to line-intensity maps using correlations with ancillary tracers of the large-scale structure: Introduction

 The LIM experimental landscape is growing rapidly, with an increasing number of facilities currently observing~\cite{vanHaarlem:2013dsa, Bandura:2014gwa, DeBoer:2016tnn, MeerKLASS:2017vgf, Cleary:2021dsp, CONCERTO:2020ahk, Gebhardt:2021vfo} and many others that will start in the forthcoming years~\cite{CCAT-Prime:2021lly, Sun:2020mco, Switzer:2021jeg, 2020arXiv200914340V, Dore:2014cca, Koopmans:2015sua, Newburgh:2016mwi}.
 These experiments are expected to confirm and increase the significance of preliminary detections (see e.g., Refs.~\cite{Chang:2007xk, Keating:2016pka, Yang:2019eoj, Keating:2020wlx, Wolz:2021ofa, Niemeyer:2022vrt, Cunnington:2022uzo, Niemeyer:2022arn, Paul:2023yrr}), scale up the size and sensitivity of the current pathfinder stage, and bridge the low-redshift and recombination epochs of the Universe probed by current experiments (see e.g., Refs.~\cite{MoradinezhadDizgah:2018lac, Bernal:2019gfq, Munoz:2019fkt, Sato-Polito:2020qpc, Sato-Polito:2020cil, MoradinezhadDizgah:2021upg}).

 Nonetheless, some of the particularities that make LIM so appealing also feature among its main challenges.
 A critical one among these stems from the fact that, by using the integrated flux, LIM observations also collect contamination from any unwanted emission along the line of sight.
 This contamination includes Galactic foregrounds, continuum extragalactic emission, and line interlopers ---i.e., emission from lines other than the target that redshifts into the same observed frequency.
+How problematic each of these foregrounds is depends on the frequency of the observations and the spectral line targeted.
+For instance, there is no relevant emission line close in frequency to the 21 cm line, hence line interlopers do not affect 21-cm line-intensity mapping observations at all.
+On the contrary, the spectrum at higher frequencies presents several bright emission lines.
+Therefore, line-intensity mapping experiments targeting these lines must account also for line-interloper contamination.

-The contribution of the first two is expected to be smooth enough in frequency to be mitigated with component separation (see e.g., Ref.~\cite{Carucci_inprep}), though at the cost of losing the longest-wavelength modes along the line of sight~\cite{Switzer:2018tel, Cunnington:2023jpq}.
-On the other hand, removing line-interloper contamination is a greater challenge.
+The contribution of Galactic foregrounds and continuum extragalactic emission is expected to be smooth enough in frequency to be mitigated with component separation (see e.g., Ref.~\cite{Carucci_inprep}), though at the cost of losing the longest-wavelength modes along the line of sight~\cite{Switzer:2018tel, Cunnington:2023jpq}.
+On the other hand, removing line-interloper contamination ---noisier in frequency than continuum emission and more similar to the signal of interest--- is a greater challenge.

 Although the intensity fluctuations of the interloper lines are uncorrelated with those of the target line,\footnote{Most of the commonly-targeted spectral lines are chosen to be bright and to have no other lines close to them in frequency to avoid line confusion.} they nevertheless contribute to the total intensity measured and suffer from strong projection effects due to the confusion in redshift when projecting the position on the sky and observed frequency onto three-dimensional, Cartesian positions.
-Foreground line interlopers are typically brighter than the contribution of interest, even though the target spectral line may be intrinsically more intense, and can even dominate the measurements (see e.g,~\cite{Bethermin:2022lmd}).
+Foreground line interlopers are typically brighter than the contribution of interest, even though the target spectral line may be intrinsically more intense, and can even dominate the measurements (see e.g, Ref.~\cite{Bethermin:2022lmd}).
 In fact, line interlopers may well be the most problematic source of contamination in LIM observations above radio and below optical frequencies.